lucmaki/ctg-goemotions/README.md

 **preprocess_dataset/corpora/** : Contains each prepared emotion corpus to use for prompt tuning.

 **prompt_tuning/** : Contains the jupyter notebook (and requirements) for the prompt tuning and inference process.

+**survey/** : Contains the survey's text snippets, and the notebook (and requirements) for Prolific answer analysis.